 Chat

 A chat is a discussion between two people or a small group.
-In a chat, you can write, create and edit materials together using the Office software and share them.
+In a chat, you can write, create and edit materials together using the Office applications and share them.
 The chat has no owners; all the chat participants are equal members.
-Chat disappears when it is more than 6 months since the last message was sent.
+The chat disappears when the last message is more than 6 months.

 Teams are permanent communication platforms for a larger groups where you can create various channels for different topics and groups of people.
 You can add up to 5,000 users to a Team.
 A specific Sharepoint space is created for the Team.
 Files shared between the Team are stored in Sharepoint.